 On Saturday evening, August 27, 2011 through Sunday morning August 28, 2011, Hurricane/Tropical Storm Irene impacted New Jersey with high rainfalls, damaging winds, and widespread flooding throughout the state, causing record flows and water levels in many waterways.

-Approximately 8.5 inches of rain fell on the already saturated Rockaway River watershed.
+Approximately 8.5 inches (21 cm) of rain fell on the already saturated Rockaway River watershed.
 Based on NJDEP and USGS methodologies, flow rates for the Rockaway River had a return period of somewhere between 200 and 500 years.
-At its peak, the flow exceeded 9,000 cfs (cubic feet per second).
-Prior to the event, the flow was less than 300 cfs.
+At its peak, the flow exceeded 9,000 cubic feet (255 cubic meters) per second.
+Prior to the event, the flow was less than 300 cubic feet (8.5 cubic meters) per second.

 As a result of this extreme event, the right asphalt shoulder of northbound I-287 washed away and the right travel lane was severely undermined.
 The need to protect the remaining embankment of northbound I-287 was paramount to prevent a progressive collapse of the remaining embankment and roadway.
 The original pavement construction consisted of a concrete slab, which ultimately “cantilevered” over the void created by the floodwaters.